 Most commercial subleases fall within the six-to-24-month range because the sublessor is already part way through their lease.
 So, they are great for businesses looking for short lease terms.

 Subleasing also keeps things flexible for companies in volatile industries or companies unsure of the future, allowing them to upsize or downsize at the drop of a hat.

 Subleasing alongside a complementary business can create opportunities to network, generating new ideas and growing referral bases with other similar but non-competing companies.

 The ideal situation is to sublease from, or sublet to, a company that works in the same industry but provides different services.
 This increases the opportunities for cross-promotion and sharing referrals.

-Moreover, subleased space is not private, which means you'll be in an environment with another business' signage and advertising.
-So, teaming up with similar professions might disseminate that 'small business' feel when your clients visit.
+Moreover, commercially subleased space is not private.
+That means you'll be in an environment with another business' signage and advertising.
+In this regard, teaming up with similar professions might disseminate that 'small business' feel when your clients visit.

-For sublessees, subleases are far less complicated than other types of commercial leases.
+Commercial subleases are far less complicated than other types of leases.
 However, it's important to note that a sublease is a legally binding contract based on the original lease.
-So, ensure you carefully review the terms of both the sublease and the original lease to minimise your risks.
+So, if you're the sublessee, ensure you carefully review the terms of both the sublease and the original lease to minimise your risks.

 It's best to consult a tenant representation specialist or lawyer before signing.
 Stay wary of sublessors who refuse to show you their original leasing documents.